WA among states rejecting federal money to find, replace dangerous lead pipes

 Federal funds can only go to replacement projects that remove the entire lead pipe.
 Lead pipes run from the water main in the street to homes, but the ownership of the pipe is often split between the utility and homeowner.
 Some cities replace just the portion they own — a harmful practice that spikes lead levels — and paying to replace the homeowner’s side is often a problem.
 Grants can help utilities pay to replace the homeowner’s side, Finn said.

-The EPA offered early funds based on a state’s general drinking-water infrastructure needs — not the number of lead pipes.
+The EPA offered early funds based on a state’s general drinking water infrastructure needs — not the number of lead pipes.
 The EPA later developed estimates of each state’s lead pipes to inform how future years of funding should be distributed.
 Therefore, some states were offered more early money than they can spend.

 In May, for example, Alaska told the EPA it wanted just $6.8 million of the $28 million it was entitled to receive.
 Carrie Bohan, facilities program manager in the division of water at the Alaska Department of Environmental Conservation, said utilities’ demand for loans to inventory their systems for lead pipes is “very, very small.”
 But over five years, there will be plenty of federal funds available to find the small number of lead pipes in Alaska and replace them.